ohrlando/List_Lambda_js/README.md

 ###It works fine with *jQuery* (see the samples at jsfiddle)

-*Array, List, c#, Lambda, Action, Javascript, js*
+*Array, List, c#, IEnumerable, Lambda, Action, Javascript, js*

 # Release Notes
 - 1.2.1
   - fixed bug - index was undefined for "each", "select" and "where" methods

 - 1.2.0
   - fixed bugs, added distinct

 - 1.1.0
   - Added last, first